Cohomological invariants of algebraic stacks: Algebraic spaces and Brauer groups

 To prove the statement above, it just suffices to use a weaker version of Chow's lemma \cite[088S]{St15}, which says that we have a blow up $Y' \rightarrow Y$, where $Y'$ is a proper scheme.
 As the blowup is birational we still have a map from an open subset of $X$ to $Y'$.
 We can then apply the valutative criterion for properness to the rational map $U_x \rightarrow Y'$ to conclude.

 Applying the reasoning above to both $X$ and $Y$ we get the equality \end{proof}

 \begin{corollary} Let $X$ be a smooth proper algebraic space.
-Suppose that there exists an element $\alpha \in M(k(X))$ that is ramified over a single divisor $D$.
+Suppose that there exists an element $\alpha \in M(k(X))$ that is ramified over an irreducible divisor $D$.
 Then there cannot be any contraction $X \rightarrow Y$ where $Y$ is proper smooth that contracts $D$. \end{corollary}